eastmaels/steemblog.github.io/_posts/account/nostalgic1212/2019-04-22_movies-and-tv-series-life-plan-a-and-b-20190422.md

 - - -

-This page is synchronized from the post: [Movies & TV Series「荼靡 / Life Plan A and B」20190422](https://steemit.com/@nostalgic1212/movies-and-tv-series-life-plan-a-and-b-20190422)
+This page is synchronized from the post: ['Movies & TV Series「荼靡 / Life Plan A and B」20190422'](https://steemit.com/@nostalgic1212/movies-and-tv-series-life-plan-a-and-b-20190422)